ai/visibilityjs/README.md

 correctly, albeit less effective in some cases.

 Page Visibility API is natively supported by Google Chrome, Firefox and IE 10.
-You can add support for old Firefox (5–9 versions) by [MozVisibility] hack (include it before Visibility.js).
-For others browsers you can use `lib/visibility.fallback.js` with focus/blur hack (note that this hack have some issue, see falllback documentation).
+For others browsers you can use `lib/visibility.fallback.js` with focus/blur hack (note that this hack have issue, that document become to be hidden, when browser just lose focus, but still visible for user).

 Sponsored by [Evil Martians].